Rubén Pulido (footballer, born 1979)

-Rubén Martín Pulido (born 2 February 1979) is a Spanish former footballer who played as a central defender, currently manager of CD Cazalegas.
+Rubén Martín Pulido (born 2 February 1979) is a Spanish former professional footballer who played as a central defender, currently the manager and sporting director of CF Talavera de la Reina.

 He amassed La Liga totals of 97 matches and eight goals over five seasons, representing in the competition Getafe, Almería and Zaragoza.
-He finished his professional career in Greece.
+He finished his 16-year senior career in Greece.

 Club career

 Pulido was born in Madrid.
 After appearing for modest sides UB Conquense and Getafe CF, the latter then in the Segunda División B, the Real Madrid youth graduate spent one Segunda División season each with Rayo Vallecano and Sporting de Gijón.

-Pulido returned to Getafe in the summer of 2004, helping the capital team to retain their recently achieved top-division status.
+Pulido returned to Getafe on a permanent basis in the summer of 2004, helping the capital team to retain their recently achieved top-division status.
 However, he was never an undisputed starter during his three-year spell, with a best output of 25 La Liga games in the 2005–06 season.

 In July 2008, Pulido signed for top-flight newcomers UD Almería, and was one of the Andalusians' most important players in his first year by scoring three league goals, including the only in a 20 January 2008 home win over Deportivo de La Coruña and another in a 2–2 home draw with FC Barcelona on 16 March.

-After just one season with Almería – he had signed a two-year deal – Pulido joined Real Zaragoza, recently relegated to division two.
+After just one season with Almería – he had signed a two-year deal – Pulido joined Real Zaragoza, recently relegated to the second tier.
 He contributed 23 appearances as the Aragonese were immediately promoted.

 Pulido played roughly the same number of matches in the 2009–10 campaign, scoring against his former employers Almería (2–1 home win) and Villarreal CF (3–3 home draw), and being occasionally deployed as right-back.
 In the following off-season, the 31-year-old did not have his contract renewed and moved to Asteras Tripolis F.C. of the Super League Greece.

+On 30 July 2012, Pulido signed with Aris Thessaloniki F.C. of the same country and league.